 Although much documentation can be replaced with highly readable code and tests, in a world of evolutionary architecture it's important to record certain design decisions for the benefit of future team members and for external oversight.
 Lightweight Architecture Decision Records is a technique for capturing important architectural decisions along with their context and consequences.
 Although these items are often stored in a wiki or collaboration tool, we generally prefer storing them in source control with simple markup.

-Serverless architecture is an approach that replaces long-running virtual machines with ephemeral compute power that comes into existence on request and disappears immediately after use.
-Since the last Radar, we have had several teams put applications into production using a "serverless" style.
-Our teams like the approach, it’s working well for them and we consider it a valid architectural choice.
-Note that serverless doesn’t have to be an all-or-nothing approach: some of our teams have deployed a new chunk of their systems using serverless while sticking to a traditional architectural approach for other pieces.
+A serverless architecture approach replaces long-running virtual machines with ephemeral compute power that comes into existence on request and disappears immediately after use.
+Our teams like the serverless approach; it's working well for us and we consider it a valid architectural choice.
+Note that serverless doesn't have to be an all-or-nothing approach: some of our teams have deployed a new chunk of their systems using serverless while sticking to a traditional architectural approach for other pieces.
 Although AWS Lambda is almost synonymous with serverless, the other major cloud providers all have similar offerings, and we also recommend assessing niche players such as webtask.

 Although many problems that people encounter with RESTful approaches to APIs can be attributed to the anemic REST antipattern, some use cases warrant exploration of other approaches.
 In particular, organizations that have to support a long tail of client applications (and thus a likely proliferation of API versions even if they employ consumer-driven contracts)—and have a large portion of their APIs supporting the endless-list style of activity feeds—may hit some limits in RESTful architectures.
 These can sometimes be mitigated by employing the client-directed query approach to client-server interaction.
 We see this approach being successfully used in both GraphQL and Falcor, where clients have more control over both the contents and the granularity of the data returned to them.
 This does put more responsibility onto the service layer and can still lead to tight coupling to the underlying data model, but the benefits may be worth exploring if well-modeled RESTful APIs aren't working for you.